ZPush Documentation

 Here you specify how often ZPush attempts to repeat the failed operation before it aborts with an error.
 You can specify this first for all operations, that are executed during the upload.
 For the spinup for the Nas you can set this in the second slider and only affects the Nas spinup.

 You can export all Job configurations to save this on your device.
 The import, deletes all exists jobs and restores the jobs from the export.
+Please note that the transfer history will also be reset at the time the export took place.

 Edit Job